 The cabin light is located above the right window.
 Press the button to turn it on, and press again to turn it off.
-This light can be used whether or not the vehicle is powered on.
+This cabin light automatically turns on when the doors are open with the switch in the on position.
+This light can be used whether or not the vehicle is powered on provided the Body Control Module is not in low power mode.
+The BCM goes to low power mode after 3 min of inactivity if the doors are locked, 5mins if the doors are closed but unlocked and 10mins if the doors are open respectively.